arcus/education_modules/_module_templates/standard_module_template.md

 long_description: This is a longer description, which should be understandable for a lay audience.
 It will print under "Is this module right for me?" in the overview.

-estimated_time: This is rough guess of how long it might take a learner to work through the module.
-It will print under "Estimated time to completion" in the overview
+estimated_time_in_minutes: This is rough guess of how long it might take a learner to work through the module.
+It will print under "Estimated time to completion" in the overview.
+Valid values are any integer 1-60.

 r_file: this\_r\_module